puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

 [modules]: /puppet/3.8/reference/modules_fundamentals.html
 [topscope]: /puppet/3.8/reference/lang_scope.html#top-scope

-It’s time to create some node groups and classify your nodes!
-To get started, go to the PE console and click **Classification**.
+To start classifying your nodes, go to the PE console and click **Classification**.
 This takes you to a list of node groups.
 You can add new node groups here and make changes to existing node groups.

    ![viewing list of node groups][all_node_groups]